lukereding/mateChoiceTracking/README.md

 ## General workflow:
 * Record trial overhead with webcam.
 Save as mp4 or avi.
 I've been using **iSpy** for this.
 * Convert all videos to the same format if they are in different formats or sizes.
 * Cut video into different parts corresponding to different parts of the trial.
-I've been using **xx.sh** for this.
+I've been using the instructions in **unixCommands.txt** for this.
 It automates a bunch of **ffmpeg** commands.
 * Analyze the videos using **differenceImageGravel.py**